Live Interactive Music with a Twist!

-What The Children Say!
+What our Customers Say!

 Verona Chard L.R.A.M., Dip RAM is a freelance professional singer, actor, voice over artist, composer, lyricist, writer, theatre and events producer, tutor, choir leader, agent and balloon sculptures artist.
 In 2020 she was awarded an Art’s Council grant to further her work and creative development.